honzajavorek/honzajavorek.cz/content/2020-02-04_how-i-consume-content.md

 ![Reading]({static}/images/patrick-tomasso-Oaqk7qqNh_c-unsplash.jpg)
 Photo by [Patrick Tomasso](https://unsplash.com/@impatrickt)

 **My best friend is [Pocket](https://getpocket.com/).** I used to send all the articles to my Kindle, but since I started using a smartphone, I switched to Pocket with articles and I keep Kindle as a device dedicated to books.
-(Which means Kindle is dusted now as I'm bad about reading books for the last ~10 years.)
+(Which means Kindle is dusted now as I'm… you guessed it, bad about reading books for the last ~10 years.)
 Pocket is great because it allows me to track and display _everything_, not just texts.

 It is also integrated into my favorite browser, [Firefox](https://www.mozilla.org/firefox/), so conveniently I don't need an extension to make it work on my laptop.
 On my phone, I use their app.